Hong Kong, Shanghai Stocks Rally On China Property Support - UrduPoint

 London, (UrduPoint / Pakistan Point News - 17th May, 2024) Hong Kong and Shanghai stocks rallied Friday after China unveiled its most wide-ranging measures to support the country's battered property sector, but other global markets were subdued after record runs.

-However, the news was not enough to lift the rest of Asia nor Europe, which were hit by a bout of profit-taking from a recent rally and concerns that bets on a US interest rate cut may have been overdone.
-Wall Street opened flat.
+However, the news was not enough to lift the rest of Asia nor Europe, hit by profit-taking from a recent rally and concerns that bets on a US interest rate cut may have been overdone.

-Global indices have this week hit fresh highs on hopes of interest-rate cuts in the United States and elsewhere on cooler inflation.
+Global indices had earlier this week hit fresh highs on hopes of interest-rate cuts in the United States and elsewhere on cooler inflation.

 "One day stock markets are making record highs and banking on rate cuts, the next stocks are giving back gains and rate cut expectations are being pared back," noted XTB analyst Kathleen Brooks.